 CLICK HERE to learn more about the EIRA.

 We are all aware that ideas have an enormous amount of power.
-Surely the idea for an EIRA and a JUST Ranking for corporations fall into this category.
+Surely the idea for an EIRA fall into this category.
 Yet, there must be more of these powerful ideas bubbling up in the collective consciousness.
 Once found, these ideas will be well thought out, planned properly, and effectively implemented so they can provide the solutions we are looking for.
-Somewhere amongst us are the bright minded individuals capable of providing more of the solutions we so clearly need.
+Somewhere among us are the bright minded individuals capable of providing more of the solutions we so clearly need.
 If you have a thoughtful and relevant idea, CLICK HERE.

 You see, we are fast approaching the end of an era where the pitchforks and torches paradigm will no longer be effective at stopping the wealthy elite.
 The new quantum computer age looms large and precious little time remains given its exponential rate of growth.
 Albeit some naysayers and critics proclaim the Singularity will never be fully manifested as conceived, just coming close is daunting enough to say the least.